VitaminDhruv/Data-Visualization/README.md

    e. provide a description of the resulting data
    f. plot the data as much as possible
    g. split the data into 20%, 80%.

+-> For this operation UCI dataset is used, any data set can be used for data visualtion as long as the path of that dataset is assigned correctly